awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 Use one of the following options to prepare an S3 bucket for access logging\.

 **Options**
-+ To create a bucket and enable access logging using the Elastic Load Balancing console, skip to [Enable Access Logging](#enable-access-logging) and select the option to have the console create the bucket and bucket policy for you\.
++ To create a bucket and enable access logging using the Elastic Load Balancing console, skip to [Enable access logging](#enable-access-logging) and select the option to have the console create the bucket and bucket policy for you\.
 + To use an existing bucket and add the required bucket policy using the Amazon S3 console, use the following procedure but skip the steps marked "\[Skip to use existing bucket\]"\.
 + To create a bucket and add the required bucket policy using the Amazon S3 console \(for example, if you are using the AWS CLI or an API to enable access logging\), use the following procedure\.